 The Abraham Lincoln Library and Museum is located just south of Middlesboro, Kentucky, on U.S. Hwy.
 25E in Harrogate, Tennessee, approximately 55 miles northeast of Knoxville.
 The museum is open on the major summer holidays.
 Otherwise the museum is closed for Thanksgiving, Christmas and New Year's Day as well as on other University holidays.

-*The ALLM only closes on Sundays from Thanksgiving Weekend through February.
-The ALLM is also open for Memorial Day, Independence Day and Labor Day holidays.
+*The ALLM is closed on Sundays from Thanksgiving Weekend through February, and during Lincoln Memorial University's winter holiday.
+The ALLM is open for the Memorial Day, Independence Day and Labor Day holidays.

 Adults - $5.00 Group rate - $3.50